XyberVoltage224/My-osu-skins/README.md

 # Xyber Voltage osu skins
 **This is my repository for all the skins I use in this point-and-click rhythm game called osu!
 Hope you enjoy.**

-All skins are made by Xyber Voltage unless stated otherwise (i.e. mixed skins/personal skin edits).
+All skins are made by me unless stated otherwise (i.e. mixed skins/personal skin edits).

-List created and maintained by LunarStryfe as Xyber Voltage has retired from playing.
+List created and maintained by me, however I have retired from playing and skinning.

 This will be continuously updated as needed.